tomtana/python-glinet/README.md

 ```

 Install package directly.
 The `-e` parameter lets you edit the files.
-If this is not needed to can also install without the `e` parameter.
+If this is not needed to can also install without the `-e` parameter.
 ```
 pip install -e .
 ```